Secreto

-Secreto (1981–1999) was a Maryland-bred Irish-trained Thoroughbred racehorse and sire.
+Secreto (1981–1999) was an American-bred, Irish-trained Thoroughbred racehorse and sire.
 In a career that consisted of only four races, he won three times.
 His most important success came in June 1984 when he won the Derby.

 Background

-Secreto was a small bay horse with three white socks sired by the great Northern Dancer.
+Secreto was a small bay horse with three white socks sired by Northern Dancer.
 He was the first foal of his dam, the unraced Secretariat mare Betty's Secret, who was only three years old when Secreto was conceived.
 Betty's Secret went on to produce Istabraq, who won the Champion Hurdle at Cheltenham's National Hunt Festival in 1998, 1999 and 2000.
 Secreto was bred by E. P. Taylor at his Windfields Farm (Maryland).
 As a yearling in 1982, Secreto was sent to the Keeneland Select yearling sale where he was sold for $340,000, a below-average figure for a Northern Dancer horse.
 The purchaser was the Venezuelan breeder Luigi Miglietti who sent his colt to be trained in Ireland by David O'Brien.